International Student Admissions

 Albanian native Ermir Bejo ’10 is a self-described “contemporary troubadour and errant composer.”
 He first came to Skidmore to study economics, but “along the way,” he recalls, “my interests took a sharp turn, and I found myself majoring in music and composition.
 This decision really shocked friends and family.
 They interpreted it as caprice.”
 He says encouragement from friends and colleagues, from Skidmore Italian professor Shirley Smith, and from several music faculty members mentored and inspired him.

-Now a PhD student in music composition at the University of North Texas, Bejo is also exploring new media, envisioning a future at the intersection of art and science, such as producing computer-assisted composition and applying algorithmic tools to music analysis.
+As a Ph.D. student in music composition at the University of North Texas, Bejo has explored new media, envisioning a future at the intersection of art and science, such as producing computer-assisted composition and applying algorithmic tools to music analysis.
 He feels he is, “by many criteria, an outsider, forcing my way into modern music-making, but equally fluent in both traditional and fringe practices.”
 He says he also draws from visual art and cinema, classic literature and philosophy, “as well as good food and great drink.”

 Still, with his roots in practical economy and his wings aimed at the loftiness of the arts, Bejo hopes that somehow “music and the arts in general might make a small, positive contribution.”